-It’s also worth noting that the thin version was easier and looked more natural when stacked with other rings.
-The thick love ring version is more of a standalone ring.
+It’s also worth noting that the thin version looked more natural when stacked with other rings.
+To me, the thick love ring version is more of a standalone ring.

-The Love rings do scratch very easily like most gold pieces, but you can get it polished every 6 months or yearly.
+The Love rings do scratch very easily as most gold pieces do, but you can get it polished every 6 months or yearly to keep it looking pristine.
 That said, I actually haven’t even gotten mine polished yet after a couple of years.
-There are a ton of scratches and it’s definitely not as shiny as when I got it, but it’s still shiny and looks good until you look closely at the ring and see all the scratches.
+There are a ton of scratches, and it’s definitely not as shiny as when I got it, but it’s still shiny and looks good until you look closely at the ring and see the scratches.
 I plan to get it done soon, but it’s still beautiful.

-The only thing I wish I did differently was picking yellow gold instead of rose gold.
-I absolutely love the rose gold color, but none of my other jewelry is rose gold and I don’t really like how the rose gold looks when paired with other gold colors.
+The only thing I wish I had done differently was picking yellow gold instead of rose gold.
+I absolutely love the rose gold color, but I later realized that none of my other jewelry is rose gold and I don’t really like how the rose gold looks when paired with regular gold jewelry.
 This might not bother you, but I felt it was worth mentioning.

 Overall, when comparing the thin vs. thick Cartier love ring, you really can’t go wrong with either option.
-There are definitely some small differences and I personally liked the thick version a little better because of the more luxurious feel, but I would have been more than happy with the thin band too.
+There are definitely some minor differences – I personally liked the thick version a little better because of the more luxurious feel, but I would have been more than happy with the thin band too.